TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 <ins>**_Key Design Considerations I've made_**</ins>

 _**1)Data Format Transformation**_ -

-In the scope of our project, Kinesis Data Firehose has been leveraged for both data ingestion into S3 and preliminary data transformation.
+In the scope of our project, Kinesis Data Firehose has been leveraged for both data delivery into S3 and preliminary data transformation.
 A key aspect of this is conversion from JSON to Parquet format.

-_Rationale Behind Data Format Conversion:-_
-- Storage optimization
-- Parquet is an efficient, compressed, columnar storage format --> significantly reduces storage space requirements.

-_Advantages in Analytical Context:-_
-When it comes to analytical tools, especially those like Amazon Athena, they're optimized for columnar storage, Parquet's structure allows for more efficient data querying operations --> faster insights and improved overall performance in data analytics workflow.
+Couple of Reasons here- a) Significantly reduces Storage Costs. b) Parquet's columnar structure allows for more efficient data querying in Athena

-_**2)**_
+_**2)Buffer Interval Optimisation**_

+In our project's configuration of Kinesis Data Firehose, we've opted to _maximize the Buffer Interval time for data delivery into Amazon S3._
+Rationale behind this:- By allowing Data to accumulate in large batches before delivery, we're reducing the number of PUT requests to S3, thereby reducing transaction costs.
+This also results in improvising the throughput through batching and subsequent storage.

+Buffer Size has been maximised, Costs would be lowered, but at the cost of higher latency.

+Cranking up the Buffer Interval to 900 seconds (max possible) would be a relative choice.
+We need to strike balance between the timely availability of data versus the operational costs incurred